On this page

 The council receives a grant from central government.
-The amount of the grant we receive is based on an annual census return which takes place on the third Thursday of each January.
+The amount of the grant we receive is based on census returns.

-- Three and four year olds £4.12 per hour
+- Three and four year olds universal base rate £4.59 per hour

 Deprivation funding is also available for three and four year olds and is allocated to eligible providers, this ranges from 4p to 16p per hour.